 Narvon real estate is some of the most expensive in Pennsylvania, although Narvon house values don't compare to the most expensive real estate in the U.S.

-Narvon is a blue-collar town, with 43.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Narvon is generally considered to be a blue-collar town.
+41.70% of the Narvon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Narvon is a town of sales and office workers, construction workers and builders, and managers.
-There are especially a lot of people living in Narvon who work in management occupations (11.27%), office and administrative support (10.94%), and sales jobs (8.35%).
+There are especially a lot of people living in Narvon who work in management occupations (12.75%), office and administrative support (11.26%), and sales jobs (9.80%).

-Telecommuters are a relatively large percentage of the workforce: 11.38% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.41% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Narvon has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Narvon has few renters and college students.
 But the biggest reason it is quieter in Narvon than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Narvon may be for you.